NSS-SE-Jumpstart/curriculum/sessions/next-steps/README.md

 The line that defines our order (`order = CustomerOrder("Mocha Joe", "mocha", "super large")`) is referred to as "instantiating an object".

 Classes are a key construct used in the type of programming called "object oriented programming".
-If you go on to the NSS Software Engineering programming, you'll be learning to program with the Java language, which uses classes for nearly everything you do.
+If you go on to the NSS Software Engineering programming, you'll be learning to program with the Java language, which uses classes for nearly everything it does.

 **More Reading:** [Introduction to object-oriented programming with Python](https://docs.microsoft.com/en-us/learn/modules/python-object-oriented-programming/)